 I love these Star Christmas Tree Decorations from Tasteau.
-They look complicated but are pretty easy Christmas decorations for kids to make.
+They look complicated but are pretty easy homemade Christmas decorations for kids to make.

 You could add a coloured edible bauble to the points on each star to give your tree Christmas decorations.